carlescufi/zephyr/boards/x86/galileo/doc/galileo.rst

 * `Booting the Galileo Board`_

+.. _grub2:

 Creating a GRUB2 Boot Loader Image from a Linux Host
 ====================================================

-If you are having problems running an application using the default GRUB of the hardware, follow these steps to test on Galileo2 boards using a custom GRUB.
+If you are having problems running an application using the preinstalled copy of GRUB, follow these steps to test on supported boards using a custom GRUB.

 #.
 Install the requirements to build GRUB on your host machine.